top of page

 13. Winter Mandalas

 Draw circular patterns inspired by snowflakes or frost crystals.
+Older kids can get into the geometry of it; younger kids can enjoy the symmetry.

 Courtesy of Made To Be A Momma blog